 Narrative notes likely abound in many systems. cNLP is a solution that can help organizations extract information needed for COVID-19 analytics and reporting.
 It can also be used at the point of care to identify patients with signs and symptoms that then alert the care team to patient decline or decompensation for rapid care intervention.

-Payers, providers, vendors, and patients are all key stakeholders in the quality process.
+Health plans, providers, vendors, and patients are all key stakeholders in the quality process.
 Quality information from notes that are complete and accurate can be parsed and extracted to help identify opportunities for improvement, analyze performance, and report out to external agencies and registries.
 Subpar data can lead to risks such as missed identification of care gaps, patient safety issues, a perception of poor patient outcomes, and decreased reimbursement affecting the bottom line.

 With the continued growth of our Medicare population and transition to value-based care, quality is at the forefront of healthcare.
 Finding ways to manage structured and unstructured data effectively and more efficiently is critical.
 Having the ability to automate the extraction of key clinical data and normalize to standard terminologies such as SNOMED CT can help organizations better understand where they may be falling short on meeting measure thresholds.
 Clinical NLP can help organizations accomplish these goals by reducing the ambiguity in the notes by analyzing context, leveraging clinical synonyms, and normalizing the information.